Skip to content

 • One remote nurse supports multiple families via proprietary hardware, end-to-end encryption, AI-driven event detection, and explicit parental opt-in on every shift.

-• ~$1,500 per family per month — materially cheaper than in-home DSP staffing or institutional placement, with a margin structure designed to fit HCBS, ILOS, value- added benefits, and Rural Health Transformation Program (RHTP) reimbursement architectures.
+• ~$1,500 per family per month materially cheaper than in-home DSP staffing or institutional placement, with a margin structure designed to fit HCBS, ILOS, value- added benefits, and Rural Health Transformation Program (RHTP) reimbursement architectures.

-• Works in markets where DSPs cannot be staffed — especially rural and workforce-shortage geographies.
+• Works in markets where DSPs cannot be staffed, especially rural and workforce-shortage geographies.
 Fills the gap Medicaid is already paying for but cannot deliver.

 How to Partner with Harbor

-Pilot Ready
+Program Ready

 Flexible Funding